vedaterenoglu/cv/README.md

 <!-- @format -->

-# Vedat Erenoglu's CV
+# Vedat Erenoglu's Latest CV

-My latest CV showcasing my experience as a Fullstack Developer and Prompt Engineer.
+#### My latest CV, highlights my experience as a Full Stack Developer with a focus on Frontend Development

+_Last updated on 2025-05-30_

 ## 🌐 Live Site